D. N. Jha: The Myth of the Holy Cow

 In his book The Myth of the Holy Cow, he alleged that cow formed part of the diet in ancient India.
 Cattle, including cows, were neither inviolable nor as revered in ancient times as they were later.
 Quoting from the Vedas and the Upanishads, he alleged that cattle were offered in sacrifice to various deities and that hardly any prayer was complete without animal sacrifice.
-He pointed out that during Ram's exile, Sita asked her husband for meat.
+He pointed out that during Rama's exile, Sita asked her husband for meat.
 And Ram obliged by getting her deer meat.

 Jha has received death threats over his book The Myth of the Holy Cow in which he outlined the practice of eating beef in ancient India as documented in Vedic and Post-Vedic texts.
 Since Hindus consider the cow holy and deny the claims of beef consumption during Vedic period, the Hindu activist groups created controversy over his book.

 Jha discussed the events surrounding the publication in the introduction of the book The Myth of the Holy Cow.

 "Shortly afterwards, I began to get threats from unidentified callers asking me not to go ahead with the publication.
 Undeterred by all this Matrix Books, a new enterprising publishing house based in Delhi, mustered enough courage to publish the book promptly in the first week of August 2001.
 But some right-wing politicians and groups of religious fanatics, without reading a single page, termed it ‘blasphemous’, demanded my arrest and succeeded in obtaining a court order restraining the circulation of the book, and a self-appointed custodian of ‘Hinduism’ even sentenced me to death.
 The book was therefore published abroad by Verso (London)."

 Personal life

 Jha had two brothers and one sister.
-Jha died on 4 February 2021 in Delhi, at age 80 (often misreported as 81); he had suffered a paralytic attack a few years earlier and had lost much of his hearing.
+Jha died on 4 February 2021 in Delhi, at age 80 (often misreported as 81); he suffered a paralytic attack a few years earlier and had lost much of his hearing.